 - Runny nose

-While they share a lot of the same symptoms, there are some signs you can use to tell the difference.
-COVID-19 is known to cause shortness of breath and difficulty breathing.
-Having The Flu can also cause these same symptoms but is much more rare for it to cause difficulty breathing.
-COVID has been documented to cause a loss of taste and smell, unlike The Flu.
-This symptom can appear with The Flu but it is not likely to happen.
 Perhaps the most drastic difference between the two is how suddenly symptoms can appear.
 While both can go days without showing symptoms, the onset of those symptoms vary greatly.
-Anyone who has had The Flu will know just how quickly symptoms start appearing.
-COVID’s symptoms will appear much more gradually, most of the time over the course of days, not hours like The Flu.
+Anyone who has had the flu will know just how quickly symptoms start appearing.
+COVID-19’s symptoms will appear gradually, most of the time over the course of days, not in hours like the flu.

 While they are all very different from one another, there are still symptoms they all share in common.
 With the flu, strep throat, and COVID, a sore throat is not the only shared symptom.
 Shared symptoms include:

 - Sore throat

-Strep usually causes additional symptoms that are usually not attributed to The Flu or Covid-19:
+Strep throat usually causes additional symptoms that are typically not attributed to the flu or COVID-19 including:

 - Small red spots on the roof of mouth